Listening for Sirens: Locating and Classifying Acoustic Alarms in City Scenes: INTRODUCTION

-Secondly, we utilise a Convolutional Neural Network (CNN) architecture to localise the acoustic source.
+Secondly, \rv{while in \cite{marchegiani2017leveraging} sound source localisation is not directly addressed, in this work, we exploit} the potential of CNNs for time-frequency pattern retrieval, \rv{and} utilise a CNN-based architecture to localise the acoustic source.
 Specifically, from a stereo combination (\textit{i.e.} as perceived by two different microphones, separated in space) of the recovered target signals, we estimate the direction of arrival (DoA) of the sound on the horizon plane, also known as \emph{Horizontal Localisation (HL)}.
 Horizontal sound source localisation techniques rely on the analysis of two main auditory cues to establish differences between the two signals in the stereo combination \cite{argentieri2015survey}.
-Those differences are expressed as the \emph{Interaural Time Difference (ITD)}, and the \emph{Interaural Level Difference (ILD)}.
+Those differences are expressed as the \emph{Interaural Time Difference (ITD)} and the \emph{Interaural Level Difference (ILD)}.
 The former refers to the difference in the time necessary for the acoustic wave to reach the two channels.
 The latter refers to the difference in the intensity of the signals in the two channels.
 For this kind of analysis to be successful, the sound should not be corrupted by noise.
 Intuitively, the cleaner the two signals are, the more accurate the resulting localisation will be; which is why spectrogram segmentation plays such a crucial role in this context.
 Nevertheless, small inaccuracies in the segmentation can lead to further inaccuracies in the estimation of the ITD and the ILD, which, in turn, can lead to important errors in the computation of the sound source position.
 In order to avoid this risk, rather than recovering the DoA of the sound from the extracted signals, we opt for learning a direct, and more robust to interference, mapping between those and the location of the sound source, through the use of CNNs.

+\rv{Thirdly, as noise represents a really challenging constraint when dealing with auditory perception in urban scenes (\textit{e.g.} \cite{parry2020pressure}), we here perform a thorough analysis of the behaviour of our system at different SNR levels.}